 And when it comes to allergy friendly food, Epcot Festivals are in a category of their own.

-There are a lot of people that will tell you there’s only a few options (or that you shouldn’t eat there) and I encourage you to check out the guides below because there is a lot more than meets the eye.
+There are a lot of people that will tell you there’s only a few options (or that you shouldn’t eat there) and this WAS TRUE before 2022.

-What Do I need to know before heading to Epcot with Food Allergies
+What you should know about Epcot with Food Allergies

 Before we talk about stuff in the parks, let’s talk about what you should know before you get into the park, especially when we talk about free from eating.